Groxan/Api.Mailgun/README.md

 ## .NET Mailgun API wrapper
 This is a library for working with Mailgun API.
+It is compatible with both .Net Core and .Net Framework.

 Currently supports:
 - Messaging (see [examples](#sending-email));
 - Mailing lists (see [examples](#working-with-mailing-lists));
 - Routes (see [examples](#working-with-routes)).

-It is compatible with both .Net Core and .Net Framework.
+#### Feature request
+The current version of the library satisfies all my needs.
+Additional features will be implemented when someone ask for it.
+So if you need some feature, you may create an "Issue" and describe what you want.

 ## Install
 `PM> Install-Package PureApi.Mailgun`
 ## How to use